RMD with UV sensor

 RMD features a wide dynamic range and extremely low noise.
 For this purpose, the sensor already contains a multi-stage amplification, an extremely precise analog-to-digital converter and a temperature sensor.
 The memory contained in the sensor contains all sensor identifications and the calibration history.

-Two UVGI sensors can be read out simultaneously.
+Two sensors can be read out simultaneously.
 The measured data are clearly shown on the graphical display.
-For measurements of mercury low pressure lamps we recommend an UVV UVGI sensor.
+E.g. for measurements of mercury low pressure lamps we recommend an UVC UVGI sensor.
 For measurements of the novel UVC LEDs we recommend an UVBB UVGI sensor to overcome the overlap of filter edge at 280 nm and emission at 275 nm.
+For measurements of far UVC KrCl* excimer lamps emitting at 222 nm we recommend a special UV sensitive sensor.

 - Measurement of UVC radiation